Introducing children and beginners to birds

 We have also developed instructional videos (for facilitators, teachers, parents and children) on effective use of the flashcards as learning aids.
 The videos can be viewed at .

 Our website has several freely downloadable bird activities and games for beginners.
 Check them out here.

 Our interactive posters (in eight Indian languages!) displaying common birds around us with their calls and descriptions can be accessed on our website.
 View them here.

 Training workshops for bird educators

-In an attempt to leverage the vast number of amateur birdwatchers in the country, we started an effort last year to network enthusiasts who are interested in being bird and nature educators.
-An initial survey was undertaken to understand the constraints that birders face in engaging with children/schools, and the top two issues that emerged were lack of adequate material, and lack of appropriate training.
+In an attempt to leverage the vast number of amateur birdwatchers in the country, we also work to network enthusiasts who are interested in being bird and nature educators.

-To address this gap, we designed a half-day programme called “How to be a birding buddy" which would provide the skills needed for taking birds to children, as well as the material (print and digital) required for it.
-So far we have conducted training workshops in Bangalore, Chennai, Goa, Jammu, Mysore, Mumbai and Indore, in which over 200 people were trained and are beginning to use this training and our material in their outreach work with children.
-We have also conducted several workshops specifically for school teachers, some of them in collaboration with other organizations like Azim Premji Foundation and Agastya Foundation.
+We have conducted more than 15 half-day workshops, called “How to be a Birding Buddy” which are meant for educators, parents and individuals working with children.
+In these workshops, we provide the skills needed for taking birds to children, as well as the material (print and digital) required for it.
+We have also conducted several workshops specifically for school teachers, some of them in collaboration with other organisations like Azim Premji Foundation, Agastya Foundation and Aakanksha Foundation.